What Paint to Use on a Dresser

 No Prep Furniture Paint

 I want to be super clear from the very beginning.
-No matter what, if you don’t prep your dresser for paint, you will run the risk of it not sticking to the dresser.
+No matter what, if you don’t prep your piece, you will run the risk of coating not sticking to it.
+I know a lot of paint companies boast that they are no prep, but that’s just a gimmick to make you want to buy their product.

-You really need to prep your furniture for paint!
-If you don’t prep, your painted finish won’t last long at all!
-Learn more about preparing furniture for painting here.
+You really need to do the prep work!
+If you don’t, your new finish won’t last long at all!
+Learn more about how to prepare furniture for painting here.

-Yes, it may be a cheap option, but when you add in the primer needed before the latex paint, and then the polyurethane to go on top of the latex paint, it’s not cost-effective, or even easy!
+This is the easiest to get ahold of locally.
+It’s in every hardware store.
+It is made for walls.
+Yes, it may be a cheap option, but when you add in the primer needed beforehand and then the polyurethane to go on top of it, it’s not cost effective or even easy!

-Because of those things, I don’t really recommend latex paint.
-But if you’re in a pinch, you CAN paint furniture with latex paint.
-Learn the secret to painting furniture with latex paint here.
+Because of those things, I don’t really recommend it.
+But if you’re in a pinch, you CAN use it on furniture.
+Learn the secret to painting furniture with latex paint here, and here’s how to thin latex paint for HVLP sprayer for the best results.

 Chalk Paint